 In Ireland, Greenlink will connect into the Great Island 220kV substation in County Wexford.
 The substation at Great Island was identified as the connection point for Greenlink following the completion of assessments and consultation with EirGrid.
-To minimise environmental impact, it is currently proposed that the cables between the landfall and the sea will be installed using a Horizontal Directional Drill (HDD) underneath the cliff edge and sand at Baginbun Beach.

 A high voltage AC conductor will connect the HVDC converter station to the substation.
 A site adjacent to the substation has been identified as the most suitable location to construct the HVDC converter station.